autostars-de/ios-obd-sdk/README.md

 reactive stream and provides this information to multiple connected remote clients.

 ## Architectural overview
-The following section descriptes the real time streaming flow from your car to the cloud infrastructure.
-As shown in the this figure the SDK enables a obd session between the car and cloud.
+The following section describes the real time streaming flow from your car to the cloud infrastructure.
+As shown in the this figure the SDK enables a obd session between the car, mobile phone and cloud.
 This session consists of an idenfifier and pincode to secure the flow from third parties.

 <img src="https://github.com/autostars-de/ios-obd-sdk/blob/master/Documentation/streaming-flow.png?raw=true"
 data-canonical-src="https://github.com/autostars-de/ios-obd-sdk/blob/master/Documentation/streaming-flow.png?raw=true" width="900" />

 The remote client (needs session pincode to access) or the mobile device itself can than send ObdCommands to the infrastructure for their session.
-After the cloud has used the real time channel to the car and evaluated the protocol an corresponding ObdEvent is emitted and can be consumed via SSE by multiple connected remote clients.
+After the cloud has used the real time channel to the car and evaluated the OBD protocol an corresponding ObdEvent is emitted and can be consumed via SSE by multiple connected remote clients.

 ## Requirements